 logo

-Key changes so far Current changes to the RMA Replacing the RMA DairyNZ's response What it means for farmers Additional links and resources
+Phase Two updates Key proposals for Phase Three Overview of changes to date What it means for farmers Additional links and resources

-Government officials are working through changes to the Resource Management system in New Zealand.
-This is what we know so far.
-This page will be updated with changes as they become available.
+The Coalition Government is making changes to the Resource Management system in New Zealand.
+This page will be updated with information on the key changes for farmers as they become available.

 The Government is working on a phased approach to update the Resource Management system in New Zealand.